Arizona Dream (soundtrack): Song facts

-The melody of the songs "This Is a Film" and "In the Deathcar" is a variation of Enrico Macias song "Solenzara".

 The melody of "Dreams" is a variation of the traditional Macedonian traditional song "Zajdi, zajdi, jasno sonce" ("Set, Set, Oh, Bright Sun").

 The melody of "Gypsy Reggae" is a variation of the song "The Streets of Cairo" by James Thornton.

 "Get the Money" is an English-language cover of "Hajdemo u planine" ("Let's Go to the Mountains") by Bregović's band Bijelo Dugme from their 1986 album Pljuni i zapjevaj moja Jugoslavijo.